 - Forest/Farm/"Open Space.

-Please see some of the guidelines below.
+Please note some of the guidelines below.

 Q. Are there any tax relief programs for senior citizens or for people on social security disability?

 If you or your spouse are 65 years of age or older, or disabled and live in your own home, you may be eligible for a tax credit through the elderly/disabled low income homeowners program.
-Homeowners can get more information on this program by contacting the Assessor's Office at 974-1291 extension 7.
-If you are already on the program you will receive notice to file again from the Assessor's Office prior to the start of the program in the year you are due to file.
+Homeowners can get more information on this program by contacting the Assessor's Office at 974-1291.
+If you are already on the program you will receive notice to file from the Assessor's Office prior to the start of the program in the year you are due to file.